NickG-Math/Mackey/Doc.md

 \section status Current Status

 * The project is almost complete for \f$G\f$ a cyclic group of prime power order.
 The only input that's needed are the equivariant chains at the bottom level for the spheres corresponding to actual representations; we call these "standard chains".
 The standard chains can be easily computed from geometric equivariant decompositions by hand, and then fed into the program as explained in \ref how.
 We have implemented this for all groups \f$G=C_{2^n}\f$.

-* The one thing that hasn't been implemented for prime-power cyclic groups are Frobenius relations:
+* What hasn't been implemented for prime-power cyclic groups are Frobenius relations:
-The multiplicative structure is computed levelwise, but this could be made more effective using the Frobenius relations.
+The multiplicative structure is computed levelwise, but this could be done more effectively using the Frobenius relations.

 * For general cyclic groups a few aspects that involve transferring need reworking.
 The problem is that non prime-power cyclic groups the diagram of subgroups is not a vertical tower but a somewhat more complicated diagram, so care has to be taken to account for all these extra transfers and restrictions.